SaltwaterC/http-request/README.md

 ## Reference

  * The [Request](http://saltwaterc.github.io/http-get/84e50cc04e.html) class - for implementing your own HTTP methods if wrappers aren't provided by the library
- * The DELETE method - WIP
+ * The DELETE method - Work in progress
  * The [GET method](http://saltwaterc.github.io/http-get/module-main.html#get)
  * The [HEAD method](http://saltwaterc.github.io/http-get/module-main.html#head)
- * The POST method - WIP
+ * The POST method - Work in progress
- * The PUT method - WIP
+ * The PUT method - Work in progress

 ## System Requirements